maxjmuller/about-max-muller/README.md

 ##### _Max's first web page, September, 11, 2015_

-#### By _Max Muller_
+#### By **_Max Muller_**

 ## Description

-_I created this brief website for the first code review of my Intro to Programming Class at Epicodus.
-It demonstrates several key concepts in HTML and CSS while also providing a quick overview of my personal background and interests._
+I created this brief website for the first code review of my Intro to Programming Class at Epicodus.
+It demonstrates several key concepts in HTML and CSS while also providing a quick overview of my personal background and interests.

 ## Setup

-* _Visit http://www.xxxxxx.com to view the site._
+* Visit http://www.xxxxxx.com to view the site.

 ## Technologies Used

-* _html (extra credit: note that I looked up how to resize an image)_
+* HTML _(extra credit: note that I looked up how to resize an image)_
-* _css_
+* CSS

 ### Legal